 Fast forward 20 years.
 OK less than that, but it took me a few years before I gained access to a phone that was capable of recording the night sky.
 Night sky on a phone?
 Unheard of.
-Nonetheless The image of the aurora at the top of the page was recorded on and iPhone 14 Pro Max.
+Nonetheless The image of the aurora at the top of the page was recorded on an iPhone 14 Pro Max.
 That’s right.
 A phone.
 I’m amazed. (understatement)

 Who would have thought that in less than 20 years, digital cameras would have come as far as they have?
 Nowadays, night photography can be done with a camera installed on a phone.
 I’m totally amazed that a little phone can now do a fairly decent job at astrophotography.